sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/12_Working_with_NoSQL_and_MongoDB/202_Adding_the_Order_features.md

   }
 }
 ```
+Note:
-Note: since the *create* payload was `this.cart`, it included cart's `_id`.
+1. `_id` in create call: since the *create* payload was `this.cart`, it included cart's `_id`.
 But this will not be saved in the new order, because this is a create call.
-In other words, we don't need to remove `_id` from the payload, since it's irrelevant in a create call.
+In other words, **we don't need to remove `_id` from the payload, since it's irrelevant in a create call in MongoDB.**
+2. Traceability - "orders" is a different collection from "users", which is fine.
+What is not good is that the User model has no indication of order in it's constructor.
+[See detail](https://github.com/exemplar-codes/online-shop-with-nosql-mongodb/commit/a50463c4debcedc88698783e0852712469d8b7cb)